hepaestus/3d-printing/README.md

 ## Software You Will Need
 You can download ready to print files from the internet quite easily, but if you have an idea for a print you will need to render your idea in a drawing program.
 You will likely want to use a parametric drafting program to best create your models.
 There are also sculpting tools that will render STL files but I have not tried them.

-Here are two options to try.
-Both are well supported with tons of video tutorials on youtube.
+Here are multiple options to try.
+These two are well supported with tons of video tutorials on youtube.
 - Drawing/Modeling/Drafting Software
   - Fusion 360 (might be free for personal use) I have the most experience with this.
     - Parametric Drafting software for creating and editing stl files to print.